 Prior to joining Women’s Fund, Kamala was a territory and district manager for General Motors Corporation and Automotive Distributors where she served as a sales manager engaging in training, customer retention, loyalty, and consultative market and profit growth strategies.
 Kamala lives in Carmel with her husband Roscoe, and their two daughters, Jordan and Brooke.

 Facilities & Maintenance

 Wendy McNamar, Central Indiana Community Foundation & Women's Fund

 Wendy provides assistance with recruiting and retaining Angel Investor donors whose contributions support the personnel and infrastructure for CICF to continue the relationship building, convening, connecting and funding of community transformation projects.
 My goal is to keep accurate and updated records on our Angel Investors and support our team in providing these donors with regular written updates and bi-annual events.
-Wendy is a graduate of Michigan Statue University Eli Broad School of Business with a degree in Marketing.
-Prior to joining CICF, Wendy worked in Sales and Marketing with both Steelcase, Inc. and Abbott Laboratories.
+Wendy is a graduate of Michigan State University Eli Broad School of Business with a degree in marketing.
+Prior to joining CICF, Wendy worked in sales and marketing with both Steelcase, Inc. and Abbott Laboratories.